Arkham/juliu.is/content/blog/there-and-back-again/index.md

 ---
 title: There and back again
 date: "2021-03-26T12:00:00.000Z"
-description: A tale of converting and converting back
+description: A tale of converting and converting back.
 ---

 When writing Elm, it's very common to use [custom